kennygrant/web-programming-in-go/errors.md

 * Don't use panic for normal errors
 * Return early, use if err != nil return and then continue on the happy path
-* Do handle errors, don't use _ to ignore them
+* Do handle errors, never use _ to ignore them (rarely you can may it to ignore other vars)
 * Do handle errors as close to the point of error as possible
 * Do store information about the problem (using custom types if necessary)
 * In a web application, inform the user of exactly what went wrong - don't tell them 'Internal Server Error'